logto-io/docs/README.md

 # Logto docs

-Logto docs is the official documentation for Logto.
-Here, you will find comprehensive guides, API references, and tutorials to help you integrate and use Logto effectively.
+This is the official documentation repository for Logto.
+Here, you will find complete guides, API references, and tutorials to help you integrate and use Logto effectively.

 ## Running the project locally